learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Define the various types of errors which occur in JavaScript?
+## Q 14.2.
+Define the various types of errors which occur in JavaScript?

 There are three main types of errors that can occur while compiling a JavaScript program: **syntax errors**, **runtime errors** ( also called **exceptions** ), and **logical errors**.
 When an exception occurs, an object representing the error is created and thrown.
 The JavaScript language defines seven types of built-in error objects.